UMDLARS/dtanm/DESIGN.md

-team | The id of the team | Yes commit | The hash of the commit from the team's repo that was tested | Yes passed | Boolean value, True if output same as gold otherwise False | Yes
+team | The id of the team | Yes commit | The hash of the commit from the team's repo that was tested | Yes passed | Boolean value, True if output same as gold otherwise False | Yes time | The time in epoch seconds that this result was computed (yet to be implemented) | Yes

 The "id" for each "row" in this "table" is the combination of the `attack`, `team` and `commit` fields